Carmine Tramunti: Operating in Harlem

 In 1922, the 12-year-old Tramunti was sent to a Catholic reform school due to truancy from school.

 On December 9, 1930, Tramunti was arrested on charges of robbing a rent collector.
 However, on December 26, a judge dismissed the charges due to lack of evidence.

 In July 1931, Tramunti was convicted of felonious assault and was sentenced to six to fifteen years at the Sing Sing Correctional Facility in Ossining, New York.
 He was paroled in 1937, then returned to prison for a violation.

+He eventually ran the "Harlem Game", one of the major floating craps games in New York.
+Tramunti's headquarters was Stage Deli in Manhattan.
+Tramunti lived in Whitestone, Queens and had a wife and two children.
+One of Tramunti's sons, Louis, died at age 14.